 Step 3: Clean Up the Repository

 When working with a group for data cleansing, set guidelines beforehand on what standards you will have regarding the information.
+This will help you improve data quality.
 The cleaner your data, the more effective the analysis and the business decisions that come from it.

 In some cases, it may be wise to add extra facts for certain transactions.
 You might want to know where the order originated or what purpose the buyer gives for it.